Instant decision credit cards let you understand whether you'll get the credit you need instantly.

 NB.
 Providing false information on an application form is fraud, which is punishable with a criminal conviction - so answer as honestly as you possibly can.

 It can be disappointing and frustrating to get rejected within 60 seconds of application, but what should you do?
 Well, until you've got a better understanding of why, you shouldn't rush to make another application.
-Multiple applications (which all show on your credit report) infer that you are in financial distress and reduce your chances of being accepted in the future.
+Multiple applications (which all show on your credit report) infer that you are in financial distress and reduce your chances of being accepted for credit in the future.

 Before applying again, you need to understand any reasons why you might have been declined, and take steps to rectify the issues.
 Some issuers will offer guidance on this, so it is worth giving them a call before doing anything else.
 However, if they can't (or won't) answer your questions, you should get your credit report(s), ideally, from the credit reference agencies used by the issuer who has rejected your application.